 See Related: Best Circular Economy Books to Read

-Dina argues that since a majority of climate migration is internal, this would fail to protect a majority of climate migrants as refugee status is conferred only to individuals who are outside their country of origin.
+Dina argues that since a majority of it is internal climate migration, this would fail to protect a majority of climate migrants as refugee status is conferred only to individuals who are outside their country of origin.
 She also believes that creating a special refugee status for those forcefully displaced by climate change may be counterproductive.

 In other words, it could lead to the exclusion of those who require protection who might have challenges proving a link to environmental factors.

 Instead of being deported, asylum seekers are detained and the asylum status extended to family members.
-This allows all family members to immigrate to a new country.
+This allows all family members to immigrate to a new country under the definition of climate-related migration.

 See Related: 12 Best Impact Investing Jobs | Make a Difference